DaudCloud-sudo/Udacity-Generative-AI-with-AWS-Capstone-Project/README.md

 ### Step 1: Environment and Project Setup

 #### 1. Create an AWS SageMaker IAM Role
 - Log into the AWS console using the "Launch Cloud Gateway" button in the course menu.
+Ensure you are working in the US-west-2 Region by selecting it from the dropdown menu in the top of the AWS console.
 - Navigate to the SageMaker home page.
 - In the left navigation menu, choose Role Manager and click on "Create a role."
 - Name the role and configure it with the necessary permissions.